cylentro/LaunchBox/frontend/docs/profile/resume.md

 #### Digital Platform Lead | Mar 2021 – Sept 2023

 - Led the launch of PayOD (Payment on Delivery) via QRIS, streamlining COD processes for millions of transactions, enhancing user satisfaction for seller and business deliveries.
-- Spearheaded market entry strategy for Anteraja Pro (Subscription) and Loyalty programs, acquiring 300 SMEs within 1 month by leveraging attribution tools and social media.
+- Spearheaded market entry strategy for Anteraja Pro (Subscription) and Loyalty programs, converted 30% of retail customers within 1 month
 - Partnered with Unilever (Rinso) for a recycling campaign, boosting brand visibility and community engagement.
 - Leveraged data analytics to implement promotion cost analysis, leading to a 50% reduction in marketing spend through data-driven insights and optimization.
 - Enhanced the end-to-end customer experience by redesigning the mobile app's order journey, boosting user satisfaction to 75%.
 This streamlined flow created the ideal foundation for integrating a Gen AI-powered conversational agent to offer personalized assistance.